After coming together for four years as Simply Meditation, from January 2017 Wellington’s secular dharma practice community has a new name:

-One Mindful Breath became the preferred name for the community as it suits our wide range of activities, as well as those we intend to do.
+One Mindful Breath was the preferred name for the community as it suits our wide range of activities, as well as those we intend to do.
 The strapline ‘a secular dharma practice community’ situates us within a secular Buddhist milieu.

-Everything is born within a set of circumstances, and dies in a different set of circumstances.
+Everything is born within a set of circumstances, and dies within a set of circumstances.
 Nothing is perfect, and the change of our name recognises that all things are impermanent, including the dharma.
 The Community Formerly Known As Simply Meditation will continue to meet and develop, one mindful breath at a time.